joedvorak/Current-Monitor/README.md

 ## Programming Code
 The complete Arduino code for our project can be found [here](https://raw.githubusercontent.com/radcory15/Current-Monitor/master/1OURPROJECT.ino).

-The code section below reads the input coming from the sensor and caluclautes the current based on equations within the spec sheet of our specific transducer.
+The code section below reads the input coming from the sensor and calculates the current based on equations within the spec sheet of our specific transducer.
 ```

 void loop() {